MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 | Windows | Traditional flat-screen desktop (experimental)
 | And more coming soon! |

-## Welcome to the MRTK3 Public Preview!
+## Welcome to the MRTK3 Public Preview

 We hear your excitement, and we want to give you early access to our newest features and invite you to take part in shaping our future iterations through your feedback.
 MRTK3 is now in public preview, which represents our current snapshot in development.
 Some features are still missing, broken, or otherwise not at parity with MRTK 2.x.
 We appreciate your patience while we shape the future of MRTK and we look forward to your feedback and suggestions.
 We’re excited to give you a glimpse of what is to come!